hoehermann/purple-signald/README.md

 Following software must be installed:

 * [signald](https://git.callpipe.com/finn/signald), see its documentation for its installation
+  **Important:** The command `signald` has to available within the program directories listed in the `$PATH` variable.
-* qrencode (on Debian/Ubuntu, just use
+* *qrencode*, a tool for creating QR codes from strings.
+On Debian/Ubuntu, just use
   `sudo apt install qrencode`
-* feh, a lightweight immage viewer for displaying the QR code for linking (on Debian/Ubuntu, just use
+* *feh*, a lightweight immage viewer for displaying the QR code for linking.
+On Debian/Ubuntu, just use
   `sudo apt install feh`

 The plugin in this version is tested on Debian 10 (Buster) but should also run on other linux distros.
 Windows and MacOS are not supported.
 Sorry guys, I do not want to support non-free software.